wilm0x42/3ds-remote-linux/README.md

  * The mouse pointer graphic is from the GTK theme "greybird"
  * Uses xautomation and xdotool for input events
  * Image encoding is done with image magick
+ * The server must be running within the server folder

 ## Controls
  * A - Left Click